harsh15116/google-workspace-rag/README.md

 1. **Content Retrieval**: Extract text from Google Docs, Sheets, and Calendar
 2. **Chunking**: Break content into semantic chunks with configurable size and overlap
-3. **Embedding Generation**: Generate embeddings for each chunk using OpenAI's text-embedding-3-small model
+3. **Embedding Generation**: Generate embeddings for each chunk using Gemini's embedding-001 model
 4. **Metadata Association**: Maintain relationships between chunks and source documents

 ### 3. Vespa Schema and Indexing